thkoch2001/tvlfyi_depot/web/tvl/blog/tvix-status-202209.md

 * The runtime supports tail-call optimisation in many (but not all (yet!)) cases, allowing us to evaluate many recursive expressions in constant stack space.

+* The runtime supports having different backing representations for the same Nix type.
+For example, an attribute set may be represented differently based on whether it is empty, a `name/value` pair or a larger set.

 ### How does this all work?